 Audits and Reviews

-We strive to improve our practice all the time and welcome opportunities to participate in external reviews.
-When this happens the outcome of any review is presented and considered by the DSAP and we look for ways in which all the recommendations can be embraced.
-Here are a few of the recent external audit reports fir the Diocese:
+We strive to improve our practice all the time and welcome opportunities to participate in external reviews – this is part of our approach to continuous improvement.
+When this happens the outcome of any review is presented and considered by the DSAP and we consider the best way in which all the recommendations can be embraced & implemented.
+Here are a few of the recent external audit reports for the Diocese:

 The publication of the report into the actions of Graham Gregory is a stark reminder of the failures of the Church over many years, including within the Diocese of Southwell and Nottingham.